Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 SWOP Market, London

 Shop Without Packaging (SWOP) in Lee Green, South-East London brings you an entirely plastic free, vegetarian or vegan way to shop.
 In addition to stocking household and personal hygiene refills, SWOP has loose coffee, tea, fruit and veg which, where possible, have been sourced locally.
-As well as being a grocery store, they also sell pastries and coffee (in reusable cups) if you fancy swinging by on-the-go.
+As well as being a grocery store, they also sell pastries and coffee.

 Bulk Market, London